 Your personality is the way you think, feel, and behave that makes you distinct from the people around you.
 In most people, your experiences, environment, and your inherited characteristics influence your personality.

 Now that we know what makes up who you are, what is a personality disorder?
 These long-term patterns that significantly differ from what society expects.
 Usually, they begin in your late teens or early adult life.
 They tend to cause problems with your ability to function or cause you distress.
-Moreover, unless you get treatment, these disorders can last for long periods.
+Moreover, unless you get therapy, these disorders can last for long periods.

 Extreme shyness, sensitivity to criticism, and feelings of inadequacy are trademarks of this disorder.
 People with this disorder may struggle to fit in socially.
 They may not be comfortable in a social environment unless they are sure that the people around them will like them.